 The College of Engineering at North Carolina State University is meeting the grand challenges of today’s global society through innovative research, cutting-edge education programs and life-changing outreach.

 Engineering has been an NC State cornerstone since the university’s founding in 1887.
-Today, with more than 10,000 students and 700 faculty and staff, the College is among the nation’s largest and most highly ranked engineering schools.
-In fall 2015, the undergraduate enrollment was 6,230 and the graduate enrollment was 3,264.
-In 2014-15, the College generated over $175 million in research expenditures, making us one of the most productive engineering research institutions in the country.
+Today, with more than 9,000 students and 700 faculty and staff, the College is among the nation’s largest and most highly ranked engineering schools.
+In 2013-14, the College generated over $160 million in research expenditures, making us one of the most productive engineering research institutions in the country.
 Faculty and student research has spawned more than 28 startups in the past five years.

 NC State engineering faculty are leading a new US Department of Energy Advanced Manufacturing Institute that will united academic, industry and government partners to make the nation’s energy economy more efficient and more innovative.
 The $140 million Next Generation Power Electronics National Manufacturing Innovation Institute will develop advanced manufacturing processes to create the next generation of wide bandgap semiconductors.